-Filters out signal interference and reduces on-screen clutter.
+The noise rejection option filters the signal interference and reduces the on-screen clutter.

-Wave action, boat wakes and temperature inversions can cause onscreen clutter near the surface.
-This option reduces surface clutter of FishReveal data by decreasing the sensitivity of the receiver near the surface.
+Wave action, boat wakes, and temperature inversion can cause onscreen clutter near the surface.
+The surface clarity option reduces surface clutter by decreasing the sensitivity of the receiver near the surface.